 1130 East Third Street

-Despite its name—“engel” is German for “angel,” though this location takes its name from Joe Engel—Engel Stadium was not likely built with the spiritual in mind.
-Though, according to a recent article from the Chattanooga-area news blog, Nooga.com, there may be spiritual activity within the old stadium.
+Despite its name—“engel” is German for “angel”—Engel Stadium was not likely built with the spiritual in mind.
+Though, according to a recent article from the Chattanooga-area news blog, Nooga.com, there may be spiritual activity here.

 Engel immediately embarked on a plan to build one of the finest minor league ballparks in the country.
 Ground was broken for Engel Stadium in 1929 and the 12,000-seat park opened the next year.
 Engel’s zealous and raucous promotion of the park led to his being nicknamed “the Barnum of Baseball.”
-Engel would stay with the Lookouts for 34 years.
+He would remain with the Lookouts for 34 years.

-The stadium remained in use as a minor league stadium until 1999.
-The stadium has been turned over to the University of Tennessee, Chattanooga and in 2009 the Engel Foundation was formed to help preserve and restore the old park.
+The stadium was used as a minor league stadium until 1999, when it was turned over to the University of Tennessee, Chattanooga.
+In 2009 the Engel Foundation was formed to help preserve and restore the old park.

 Recently, the park was investigated by Stones River Paranormal (SRP) out of Murfreesboro, Tennessee, a location known for a plethora of spiritual activity, mostly centered on the Stones River Battlefield.
 The team, in an effort to explore places in Chattanooga that may be haunted, approached the executive director of the Engel Foundation and was granted permission to explore the stadium for paranormal activity.